Overview

 Using immune cells to aid repair of the brain after stroke

-We know from previous research that the area of brain tissue around the stroke damage, and connected regions of the brain, can adapt and reorganise to boost recovery or make-up for lost function.
-This remarkable ability is known as ‘plasticity’.
+We know from previous research that the area of brain tissue around the stroke damage, and connected regions, can adapt and reorganise to boost recovery or make-up for lost function.
+This remarkable ability of the brain to 'rewire' itself is known as 'plasticity'.
 It helps to explain how, with the help of rehabilitation, people can recover functions that were initially lost.
 Finding a treatment that can enhance plasticity in stroke patients would facilitate a faster, more complete recovery.

-This new work by Dr McColl and colleagues builds on the relatively new understanding of the importance of the immune response in brain recovery and repair.
-Previous research has shown that immune cells called macrophages can facilitate repair by creating the right conditions.
-The team proposes that further boosting the helpful functions of macrophages could enhance plasticity and improve recovery.
+This project built on the relatively new understanding of the importance of the immune response in brain recovery and repair.
+Previous research has shown that other cell types, including some types of immune cells called macrophages, can help the nerve cells by creating the right conditions for repair to take place.
+Dr McColl and his colleagues therefore explored whether further boosting the helpful functions of macrophages, including specialised macrophages called microglia that live in the brain, could enhance plasticity and improve recovery.

 Impact